Welcome to Sunset Soaring – Radio Control Flying on Sydney’s North Shore

 For a more detailed report see our Weather page.

-We recently purchased a remote controlled internet video camera which we share with the Ku-ring-gai Bush Fire Brigade.
-The camera is now installed overlooking the Golden Jubilee Back Oval .
+In 2021 we purchased a remote controlled internet video camera which we share with the Ku-ring-gai Bush Fire Brigade.
+The camera is installed overlooking the Golden Jubilee Back Oval .

 During our normal flying hours the camera will automatically cycle between a number of different pan, tilt and zoom (PTZ) views of the area, but it can also be controlled manually by Sunset Soaring Club administrators.